-Academic Integrity: In addition to the Academic Integrity policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
-Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence of an essay, a missing citation, an entire paper copied from someone/somewhere else, one plagiarized post on a discussion board, one copied exam item or an exam or other coursework completed by someone other than yourself.
-You have also committed academic dishonesty when sharing course content/items/answers.
-This includes sharing course content with classmates or future students as well as sharing course content on websites such as Quizlet, Course Hero, or similar "study applications."
-For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.orgFor further information and examples please see the Catalog, Student Guide or refer to www.plagiarism.org
+Academic Integrity: In addition to the Plagiarism and Cheating policy in the Common Course Syllabus, it should be understood that students found guilty of cheating or plagiarism will earn a zero on the work in question for the first offense and will be dropped from the course with an 'F' should a second offense occur.
+Any amount of dishonesty is subject to these consequences, whether a lot or a little; this can include but is not limited to one copied sentence in an essay, a missing or incorrect citation, an entire paper copied from someone/somewhere else, one plagiarized idea or post on a discussion board, one copied exam item or an exam, other coursework completed by someone other than yourself, or dishonestly using Internet searches and sites to complete your work.
+You have also committed academic dishonesty when sharing course content, assignments, items, or answers.
+This includes sharing course content with classmates or future students as well as sharing or posting course content on websites such as Quizlet, Course Hero, or similar "study applications."
+The information and assignments in this course are proprietary and are not yours to share.
+For further information and examples please see the Catalog, Student Guide, or refer to www.plagiarism.org